-Merchants looking for alternatives in high risk credit card processing may want to consider Point of Banking (POB) as their credit card payment processing service of choice.
+Merchants looking for alternatives in high-risk credit card processing may want to consider Point of Banking (POB) as their credit card payment processing service of choice.
 The difference between POB and regular credit card processing is that the customer shoulders the transaction fee as opposed to the merchant, allowing merchants to aggregate savings on each sale as opposed to paying a percentage fee.

 Merchants are charged a monthly fee of $7 for processing services with POB and $12 if they purchase the warranty.
-For processed transactions there is a three business day turnaround for merchants to gain access to their revenue.
-Finally, perhaps the greatest hidden benefit of the POB system is that it eliminates chargebacks by placing the transaction process with the card holder, saving merchants the lost revenue in fees as well as the time dealing with customer disputes.
+For processed transactions, there is a three-business-day turnaround for merchants to gain access to their revenue.
+Finally, perhaps the greatest hidden benefit of the POB system is that it eliminates chargebacks by placing the transaction process with the cardholder, saving merchants the lost revenue in fees as well as the time dealing with customer disputes.

-POB offers an alternative high risk credit card processing for merchants that serves to save them some technical difficulties regarding chargebacks and as well as revenue lost on transaction fees.
-Merchants with a credit card machine are already equipped to utilize POB as the service is accessible for any credit card terminal.
+POB offers an alternative high-risk credit card processing for merchants that serve to save them some technical difficulties regarding chargebacks and as well as revenue lost on transaction fees.
+Merchants with a credit card machine are already equipped to utilize POB as the service is accessible from any credit card terminal.